demisto/content/Packs/VirusTotal/Integrations/VirusTotal_V3_Premium/README.md

-Use the premium API capabilities of VirusTotal.
-Analyse retro hunts, read live hunt notifications and download files from VirusTotal.
+Use the premium API capabilities of VirusTotal to analyze retro hunts, read live hunt notifications, and download files from VirusTotal.
-The differences between VirusTotal's Public API and Premium API can be found [in VirusTotal v3 API documentation](https://developers.virustotal.com/v3.0/reference#public-vs-premium-api).
+The differences between VirusTotal's Public API and Premium API can be found [in the VirusTotal v3 API documentation](https://developers.virustotal.com/v3.0/reference#public-vs-premium-api).

-This integration was integrated and tested with version API v3 of VirusTotal - Premium (API v3)
+This integration was integrated and tested with VirusTotal - Premium (API v3)

 ## Use Cases
-- Fetch live hunt notifications as incidents
+- Fetch live hunt notifications as incidents.
-- Use retro hunt to analyze files with custom YARA rule
+- Use retro hunt to analyze files with custom YARA rule.
 - Download suspicious files from VirusTotal for further analysis.
 - Group several files from VirusTotal into a password-protected ZIP file.
 - Get a PCAP file generated from VirusTotal's sandbox for further analysis.